imagine-space/TOMLWORKCV/README.md

 ### Goldsmiths, University of London (Sep 2023 to Sep 2024)
 - Msc Virtual and Augmented Reality
 - Grade: Pass with Distinction
+- XR Hack Participant 2024
-- Final thesis was presented as a paper at IEEE VR Workshop on human machine interaction [NIDIT](https://sites.google.com/view/nidit).
+- Final thesis was presented as a paper at 2025 IEEE VR Workshop on human machine interaction [NIDIT](https://sites.google.com/view/nidit)
+- Final thesis was also presented at Conference of Movement and Computing [MOCO 2026](https://moco26.movementcomputing.org)

 I developed a range of cutting-edge projects spanning mixed reality, machine learning, and computer graphics.
 My final project used interactive machine learning to detect a language of user body gestures.